Procession for Snowbirds crash victim makes its way through Halifax - Sylvan Lake News

 She began her military career as a direct entry officer August 2014 and was assigned to the Snowbirds in 2018.

+Casey’s death is the latest in a string of tragedies to have touched the province of Nova Scotia in recent months, all during the COVID-19 pandemic that has claimed 58 lives in the province.

+A gunman killed 22 people last month in a rampage that began in the rural community of Portapique, shocking residents of the area and Nova Scotians across the province.

-It’s the second time this month that Haligonians have held a motorcade for a military member who called the city home.
+It’s also the second time this month that the city of Halifax has observed a motorcade for a military member who called the city home.

 The remains of Sub.-Lt.
 Abbigail Cowbrough, a Royal Canadian Navy sailor killed last month in a helicopter crash off the coast of Greece, were transported through the city by a police-escorted motorcade on May 11.